mike1808/godtracks/README.md

 ## <a name="building"></a> Building

-Developers can easily build GodTracks using NPM and gulp.
+Developers can easily build GodTracks using NPM, Bower and gulp.

-First install or update your local project's **npm** tools:
+First install or update your local project's **npm** and **bower** tools:

 ```bash
 # First install all the NPM tools: